adravRevorg/OpenGL_Steps/README.md

  5. Use of textures
     - Application of a texture to a triangle
     - Application of a texture to a rectangle
+    - Apply a mix of two textures
+    - Animate the interpolation of two textures